MartinPoluch/VaccinationCenterSimulation/README.md

 # VaccinationCenterSimulation

 Computer simulation of vaccination center.
 This simulation model is event based.
+[Here](https://github.com/MartinPoluch/VaccinationCenterSimulation/files/6868727/Dokumentacia.pdf) you can see documentation and simulation study written in the Slovak language.